-Antonio Conte contacts Arturo Vidal about completing Chelsea transfer – Metro
+Premier League: Conte hints at deal for Vidal – Daily Post Nigeria

 |

+Chelsea manager, Antonio Conte, has refused to rule out a move for £53million Bayern Munich midfielder, Arturo Vidal.
+The two men worked together at Juventus for three years between 2011 and 2014, winning three Serie A titles.
+Speaking after the Blues …

-Antonio Conte contacts Arturo Vidal about completing Chelsea transfer
+Chelsea Transfer News: Antonio Conte Talks Up Arturo Vidal

 Move for Vidal Reportedly on the Cards as Conte Eyes Reunion With Bayern Star at Chelsea